www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/webhooks/_job_updated.md

 }
 ```

-The Job Updated event is triggered any time a job is changed.
+The Job Updated event is triggered any time one or more of the following fields are changed for a job: Internal Job Name, Department, Office, Level, Open Date, Status, Notes, Team and Responsibilities, and How To Sell This Job.
+Changes to custom job fields will not trigger this event.